 I. Document a recent project that created or restored bird habitat in your community.
 (Exclusions: Bird feeders and small-scale artificial nesting structures)

 As part of Wisconsin Rapids City Beautification, a rain garden located by City Hall is being restored.
-There is a continuing effort to clear it of cleared of invasive species.
+There is a continuing effort to remove invasive species.
 Bird-friendly plants have been added, including coneflowers, Coreposis, etc.

 R. Show how your community aids a local youth group (e.g., Boy Scouts of America, Girl Scouts of USA, 4-H Club, etc.) or conservation group in bird conservation projects (e.g., bluebird trail, habitat restoration, Wood Duck nest boxes, etc.).

-For the third year Bird City WR participated in Kiwanis Youth Outdoors Day.
-At this event we have a booth with bird-related activities for youth including: Master Bird Banders with mist-nets, education about bird beaks from Flying Wild curriculum, arts and crafts, educational materials (e.g. Great Wisconsin Birding & Nature Trail booklets and birds lists from Buena Vista and Mead Wildlife Areas).
+For the fourth year Bird City WR participated in Kiwanis Youth Outdoors Day.
+At this event we have a booth with bird-related activities for youth including: Master Bird Banders with mist-nets, education from Flying Wild curriculum, arts and crafts, educational materials (e.g. Great Wisconsin Birding & Nature Trail booklets and birds lists from Buena Vista and Mead Wildlife Areas).